AnchorDream: Repurposing Video Diffusion for Embodiment-Aware Robot Data Synthesis: Acknowledgment

 \section{Acknowledgment}

 We thank our friends and colleagues, including Jiawei Yang, Chen Xu, Masha Itkina, and Mingtong Zhang, for their helpful discussions and insightful suggestions.
+This work was partially supported by the National Science Foundation through NSF CPS \#2434460.
 The USC Physical Superintelligence Lab acknowledges generous support from Toyota Research Institute, Dolby, Google DeepMind, Capital One, Nvidia, and Qualcomm.
 Yue Wang is also supported by a Powell Research Award.